-There is no real-life use for this unless you are trying to calculate the amount of Btu's your cord of firewood potentially could produce or to see if you came close to the number of cords you purchased.
+There is only real-life use for this if you are trying to calculate the amount of Btu's your cord of firewood potentially could produce or to see if you came close to the number of cords you purchased.

-You buy an "x" number of cords at a specific price, and you come home and stack it up neatly and measure the woodpile and calculate what you have.
+You buy an "x" number of cords at a specific price, and you come home, stack it up neatly, measure the woodpile, and calculate what you have.
 Based on that one stacked cord = 128 cubic feet, how many cords do you have?
 If they charged you two dollars per stacked cubic foot of wood, how much did you pay for the air in your stack of firewood?

 A cord of firewood has a gross volume of 128 cubic feet.
-A stack eight feet long, four feet high, and a depth of four feet add up to 128 cubic feet.
+A stack eight feet long, four feet high, and a depth of four feet adds up to 128 cubic feet.
 And, of course, many other combinations of measurements will too.
-There always is a certain percentage of air in the area occupied by your stacked firewood.
-The way it is stacked, how tight the firewood fits together will determine how much actual wood is in your stack (packing factor).
-This packing factor will determine how much air there is in your pile of wood.
-25% as a packing factor is not uncommon, and at that rate, a cord of firewood with a gross volume of 128 cubic feet would have a net volume of 96 cubic feet of wood plus bark, meaning that 32 cubic feet of the stack's space are air.
+There is always a certain percentage of air and bark in the area occupied by your stacked firewood.
+How it is stacked and how tight the firewood fits together will determine how much actual wood there is in your stack (packing factor).
+This packing factor will determine the air in your wood pile.
+25% as a packing factor is not uncommon, and at that rate, a cord of firewood with a gross volume of 128 cubic feet would have a net volume of 96 cubic feet of wood, meaning that 32 cubic feet of the stack's space is air and bark.

 In addition to the packing ratio, if you bought your cord of firewood in the green state, there will be a certain amount of shrinkage to your pile.
 As the wood is drying from high moisture content to the desired moisture content of 20% or less, it reaches the wood's fibre saturation point (FSP).
 When the wood reaches FSP, its volume starts to shrink.
 FSP for most species occurs when the wood dries from a 28 to 30% moisture content.